 Before running fully into summer and an erratic schedule, I'm again taking a cue from writer Emily P. Freeman, who encourages her readers to “pause to reflect on the past season before we move ahead into the future.”
 For me, this intentional practice feels just right - regular, but not so often that it feels overwhelming.
 And it complements some of the private journaling that I do.
 So here, … [Read more...] about Reflecting on What I Learned in Spring 2018

 Unhealthy habits can be tough to shake, and we beat ourselves up for lacking willpower.
 So let's take it back to a core question: What can you envision?
 Or, in other words, what do you want to be different about your health and life?
-Some of us approach this from a place of pro-activity.
-But most of us don't consider this question unless we have to change something in response to illness … [Read more...] about Stuck in Unhealthy Habits?
+Many times, we don't consider this question unless we have to change something in response to illness or injury.
+Then, with the plantar fasciitis, or the … [Read more...] about Stuck in Unhealthy Habits?
 What Can You Envision?

 What reminds you to chase your dreams?
 As children, most of us had an innate curiosity and believed that one day we could be and do anything.
 Then somewhere along the way, some of us lost sight of those beliefs and dreams.
 So now, sometimes we need reminders.
 We may need to reflect on where we are - both personally and professionally.
 And think about what our lives could be like if we … [Read more...] about For Better Health, Chase Your Dreams